Buyer's Guide

 These are excellent years:

-• Pentastar engine refined
+• Pentastar engine refined and proven

 • Most bugs worked out